3 Techniques for Risk Management in Trading

 - Use a systematic money management plan

 Confidence in your method makes all the difference in trading.
-You will not be able to make money unless you have total confidence in your methods.
-But the problem is that you will not have confidence in your methods if you are not making money with it.
-To become a consistently profitable trader, you need to develop a method that suits your personality.
-When developing a trading plan, you should know and understand the logic behind each step.
-This will boost your confidence and will give you the discipline to follow the plan.
+You cannot make money unless you have total confidence in your methods.
+But the problem is that you will not have confidence in your methods if you are not making money.
+To become a consistently profitable trader, you must develop a method that suits your personality.
+When developing a trading plan, you should understand the logic behind each step.
+This will boost your confidence and discipline you to follow the plan.
 Confidence believes in your ability to do something.

 Ignoring the results of individual trades to win.
 This is not possible without total trust in your methods.
-If you have Confidence in your trading method, losses shouldn’t worry you at all.
+Losses shouldn’t worry you if you have confidence in your trading method.
 Just take it and move on.
 Successful trading is not totally avoiding losses but winning more than what you lose.
-For every trade we enter, there could be four outcomes. a) Big Loss, b) Small Loss, c) Small Win and d) Big Win.
+For every trade we enter, there could be four outcomes. a) Big Loss, b) Small Loss, c) Small Win, and d) Big Win.
 Let us remove the Big Loss from this.
-Small Wins will take care of Small losses and Big wins will remain with us.
+Small Wins will take care of Small losses, and Big wins will remain with us.
 Ensure that your trading plan eliminates the possibility of losing big.
 “You can’t make money if you are not willing to lose.
 It’s like breathing in, but not willing to breathe out” Ed Seykota

 The other type of fear is of incurring a major loss.
 It is done with a stop order.
-The stop order lets the investor take comfort in the fact that if his appraisal is badly flawed, his loss will be cut short before it turns into a disaster.
+The stop order lets the investor take comfort that if his appraisal is badly flawed, his loss will be cut short before it becomes a disaster.

 If a trade has been made too early (FOMO), the stop may be too close to survive the remaining and unknown action of the trading range.
-In these cases the position may be lost to a stop resulting in a loss even though the eventual outcome has been properly diagnosed market.
+In these cases, the position may be lost to a stop, resulting in a loss even though the eventual outcome has been properly diagnosed in the market.

-- Using a stop correctly means maintaining a profit – risk ratio that is in your favour.
-Be careful however, that you don’t end up using this idea in a way that unduly restricts the stock’s ability to move.
+- Using a stop correctly means maintaining a profit-risk ratio in your favor.
+Be careful, however, that you don’t end up using this idea in a way that unduly restricts the stock’s ability to move.

-- Over the years we have found that the most generally acceptable profit – risk ration is 3 to 1.
+- Over the years, we have found that the most generally acceptable profit-risk ratio is 3 to 1.
 First of all, it prevents a major loss it also gives the stock some breathing room.
 It is unreasonable to assume that every stock will be caught exactly at its turn.

-- A long position may move somewhat lower before it turns up and a short position may move somewhat higher before it turns down.
+- A long position may move somewhat lower before it turns up, and a short one may move somewhat higher before turning down.
 You have got to allow some margin for error.

 Step 1 =Identify the structure of the markets